 Besides that, you can’t really go wrong with these stock True skates.
 No they’re not completely custom, but you don’t have to worry about a long wait period to get these.

-The fourth best hockey skate of 2022 is the True Custom skates.
+The fourth best hockey skate of 2023 is the True Custom skates.
 You might be wondering why the True Custom skates are below the the stock TF9 skates, well that’s because the price of the TF9’s makes them advantageous over these.
-Yes, these are better performing and are more comfortable, but that’s besides the point.
+Yes, these are better performing and are more comfortable, but that’s beside the point.

 |Skate Ratings||True Custom Skates|